quantum-tinkerer/MeanFi/docs/source/documentation/meanfi.md

 `free_energy` requires a `DensityResult`, because a dictionary of a few real-space density blocks does not contain the full state's entropy.
 `density.entropy` is computed during density evaluation and remains available when selecting fewer entries.
+For sparse AAA, inspect `density.errors.entropy_approximation`: density-selected poles can give a much larger entropy error than the density tolerance.
+The corresponding free-energy uncertainty is `kT` times that entropy error, in addition to energy and mesh errors.
+This is an empirical scalar-fit estimate, not a rigorous bound.
 Reference subtraction affects the interaction energy, not entropy.
 BdG entropy includes the factor of one half that removes Nambu doubling.